Want unlimited access to CodingIntel's online library?

 Including updates on CPT® and CMS coding changes for 2025

-The teaching physician rules are Medicare rules that allow for payment for services that are performed jointly between a resident and a licensed attending physician (the teaching physician).
-This is a high-risk area in compliance, so be sure to read the fine print if you’re submitting claims.
+The teaching physician rules are Medicare rules that allow for payment for combined services that are performed between an intern, a resident or a resident-fellow, and a licensed attending physician (the teaching physician).

 Table of Contents